 Michael Brown, 18, was shot dead by a police officer Saturday, inciting outrage among residents who gathered near the scene as they chanted “kill the police.”

-According to reports, Brown was headed to his grandmother’s house in Ferguson, Missouri as and when he was gunned down around 2:15 p.m.
+According to reports, Brown was headed to his grandmother’s house in Ferguson, Missouri when he was gunned down around 2:15 p.m.
 Although it is unclear as to what prompted the Ferguson police officer to open fire, multiple witnesses told KMOV that Brown was unarmed and had his hands up in the air when he was shot.

 The 18-year-old 2014 graduate of Normandy High School in St. Louis was on track to begin classes at Vatterott College today according to relatives.